5 best places to live in Cornwall

 Helston is famous for its annual Flora Day festival

-If you’re looking for the best places to live in Cornwall, Helston is a top contender.
+If you’re looking for the best villages in Cornwall, Helston is a top contender.
 This historic market town is the perfect place for families to grow, as there’s a strong community spirit.

 The lovely beach of Porthleven is less than 10 minutes away, while ramblers can take their pick of scenic walks in rolling hills.
-For those looking for a day out in a vibrant town at the weekend, Falmouth is just 12 miles away – but plenty of fun happens in Helston, too.
+For those looking to experience lively towns in Cornwall England, Falmouth is just 12 miles away – but plenty of fun happens in Helston, too.

 Falmouth is a vibrant coastal town with stunning beaches

-Falmouth is a town that makes the most of its incredible coastal position in the south of Cornwall.
+Falmouth makes the most of its incredible coastal position in the south of Cornwall.
 The community comes alive in summer when water sports lovers enjoy its pristine beaches.
 However, you can have fun all year round.

 Falmouth’s busy town centre has the perfect mix of popular chain brands alongside independent boutiques for treasure seekers.
 There is also a thriving arts scene and multiple galleries for art lovers.
 On the seafront, the National Maritime Museum attracts residents and tourists alike thanks to its great collection.

 The attractions and beaches might be enough to sway some people, but what about everyday life?
-Communities like Eve Parc provide an ideal base for settling into life in the area, while also maintaining easy access to further afield thanks to the three local train stations nearby.
+Communities like Eve Parc provide an ideal base for settling into life in one of the most loved towns in Cornwall England, while also maintaining easy access to further afield thanks to the three local train stations nearby.

 Padstow is a famous foodie's favourite place